 Japanese Knotweed is a perennial weed that will grow and propagates quickly if not managed correctly and effectively.
 The weed suppresses other plants and flowers growing around it from its crown and rhizomes (root system) that spread quickly and extensively underground.
 The shoots die off above ground in winter and re-emerge above ground once more in late spring, early summer months.
 Any effectively established shoots can grow in excess of 9ft high and can colonize the soil within a few years.
-South West Knotweed Removal offers Japanese Knotweed Removal Bridgwater and we have the experience, qualifications and know-how to ensure the method we use is right for your property and needs and will be highly effective.
+West Country Knotweed Removal offers Japanese Knotweed Removal Bridgwater and we have the experience, qualifications and know-how to ensure the method we use is right for your property and needs and will be highly effective.

 There is lots of information around that say you can kill the roots with chemicals, however, you will need an NPTC qualified person or company to use any chemicals and this is as a result of new legislation which covers the control and removal of Japanese Knotweed.
 There are plenty of myths that say you are able to remove Knotweed by digging it up, however, it is an extremely hard and complicated process to remove it and usually, not successful unless you work with a Knotweed Professional who has the experience and qualifications to effectively remove it.

 Japanese Knotweed’s Growing Season

 In the peak of its growing season, 60% of a Knotweed’s roots are below ground making removal very difficult.
 It also spreads wildly from one tiny fragment of crown or rhizome so digging it up or even touching it can cause it to spread quickly.
 Removing Knotweed without considerable knowledge has a very high risk of dispersing the plant to other parts of the soil which were previously unaffected and it will spread quickly.